Visions of Jesus and Mary: Living visionaries

-Among recent visions, the reported apparitions of the Virgin Mary to six children in Međugorje in 1981 have received the widest amount of attention.
-The messages of Our Lady of Međugorje have a very strong following among Catholics worldwide.
+Among recent visions, the reported apparitions of the Virgin Mary to six children in Medjugorje in 1981 have received the widest amount of attention.
+The messages of Our Lady of Medjugorje have a very strong following among Catholics worldwide.
 The Holy See has never officially either approved or disapproved of the messages of Međugorje, although both critical and supportive documents about the messages have been published by various Catholic figures.

 For several decades, Agnes Katsuko Sasagawa had encountered many health problems but her health reportedly improved after drinking water from Lourdes.
 After going totally deaf, she went to live with the nuns in the remote area of Yuzawadai, near the city of Akita.
 In 1973 she reported messages from the Virgin Mary, as well as stigmata.
 These purported visions are known as Our Lady of Akita.
 On April 22, 1984, after eight years of investigations, Rev. John Shojiro Ito, Bishop of Niigata, Japan, recognized "the supernatural character of a series of mysterious events concerning the statue of the Holy Mother Mary" and authorizes "throughout the entire diocese, the veneration of the Holy Mother of Akita, while awaiting that the Holy See publishes definitive judgment on this matter."